Genius Referrals

 Besides converting new customers, Trello's referral program gives users a taste of their premium plans.
 By the end of the free subscription period, both parties will likely pay up to continue enjoying their premium features.

 That said, there are many types of referral program rewards.
 However, choosing the ideal incentives will depend on your business model and customer preferences.
+Our Ultimate Guide to Referral Rewards breaks down different types of incentives and how to choose the right one for your audience.

 Think about the type of rewards that will motivate your customers to convince their friends.
 Will your referral reward motivate them?
 Is your referral reward worth their time and effort?
 What kind of incentives will your customers appreciate?